ramitaarora/hfla-website-wiki/docs/index.md

 This wiki serves as a central resource for all team members working on the Hack for LA website.

-!!! tip "If you're having trouble finding what you're looking for, make sure to use the powerful search function provided by MkDocs Material.
-Simply type your query in the search bar at the top of the page, and you'll see relevant results from across the entire wiki."

 ## Project Essentials

 Here are some additional resources to help you contribute effectively to the project.